Holographic dark energy in Rastall theory: Summary

 \section{Summary}

 We found out that, the same as the original HDE in standard cosmology \cite{HDE3}, the density dimensionless parameter of HDE in Rastall framework is constant in common approach.
 The behavior of deceleration and EoS parameters is suitable in both interacting and non-interacting regimes.
 In the second approach, while the sum of HDE and Rastall parameter plays the role of dark energy, unlike the common approach, the density dimensionless parameter is not constant during the cosmic evolution.
-In this manner and in the presence of interaction, all cosmological parameters show acceptable behavior with the same values of the coupling constants including $\eta$, $\alpha$ and $\beta$, an outcome which cannot be obtained in the absence of the assumed mutual interaction between vacuum energy and dark matter.

-Our study implies the fact that although the density dimensionless parameter of THDE ($\Omega_T$) is not constant during the cosmic evolution, the cosmic parameters show proper behavior by themselves only whenever the mutual interaction is present between the vacuum energy and dark matter.
+In this manner and in the presence of interaction, all cosmological parameters show acceptable behavior with the same values of the coupling constants including $\eta$, $\alpha$ and $\beta$, an outcome which may not be obtained in the absence of the assumed mutual interaction between vacuum energy and dark matter.\\ Our study implies the fact that the density dimensionless parameter of THDE ($\Omega_T$) is not always constant during the cosmic evolution, and the cosmic parameters show proper behavior by themselves only whenever the mutual interaction is present between the vacuum energy and dark matter.
 The same conclusion is also valid in the second approach.
 It is finally useful to mention that only the non-interacting HDE in common approach is always classically unstable.
+We also found that the models are consistent with the latest $H(z)$ data at low redshifts for a wide range of the values for the models parameters.